 After a bit of research, I decided to purchase the Ameristep® Brickhouse Hunting Blind in RealTree® EDGE® camouflage pattern.

 The great thing about portable ground blinds is the ability to stay mobile.
 The Ameristep® Brickhouse Hunting Blind is perfect for that.
-It takes seconds to set-up and take down, and its backpack feature is incredibly hunter-friendly when your arms are full of gear.
+It takes seconds to set-up and take down.
+Its backpack feature is incredibly hunter-friendly when your arms are full of gear.

 My first morning in the blind was right after a fresh snowfall.
 There were tracks everywhere!
-I found that the Ameristep® Brickhouse was incredibly stable in windy conditions, and offered great protection from the cold.
+I found that the Ameristep® Brickhouse was incredibly stable in windy conditions.
+It offered great protection from the cold.

-At 67″ tall from top to bottom in the center of this blind and 75″ from side to side, this blind allows two people to hunt comfortably and there is plenty of room to stand or get set up to take the perfect shot.
+At 67″ tall from top to bottom in the center of this blind and 75″ from side to side.
+This blind allows two people to hunt comfortably.
+There is plenty of room to stand or get set up to take the perfect shot.

-I found that that was a small sacrifice though – the ShadowGuard™ Carbon-Enhanced coating significantly reduced our scent and noise, which is the most important factor when pursuing whitetail deer.
+I found that that was a small sacrifice though.
+The ShadowGuard™ Carbon-Enhanced coating significantly reduced our scent and noise.
+This is the most important factor when pursuing whitetail deer.

 These blinds feature a really simple window system that gives you some of the best visibility in the business.
-The windows can be quickly raised and lowered for easy adjustment as you set up or prepare to shoot, without having to worry about making a sound.
+The windows can be quickly raised and lowered for easy adjustment as you set up or prepare to shoot.
+You don’t have to worry about making a sound.

-It contains shoot-through mesh windows much like many other blinds, but this one actually has gun ports at the bottom of each of the big windows which allow you to stick a gun barrel outside of the blind.
+It contains shoot-through mesh windows much like many other blinds.
+But this one actually has gun ports at the bottom of each of the big windows.
+This allow you to stick a gun barrel outside of the blind.

 In my opinion, the biggest selling points for this blind are its manageable weight (18 lbs) and the 360° of visibility it provides.